-Honors at graduation for bachelor's degrees are awarded on the basis of a student's cumulative grade point average.
+Honors at graduation for bachelor's degrees are awarded on the basis of a student's cumulative grade point average and are indicated on the transcript at the time the degree is awarded.
+The GPA used for the award of honors is truncated (not rounded) at the hundreths.